I am a huge fan of social media, even in its current–somewhat chaotic–form.

 2. Use icons to illustrate concepts

 I know that not every single company has the resources, or even a designer, to produce design their own social media marketing images from scratch.

 That’s why I wanted to share this simple social media graphic creation tip that I’ve used many times throughout the years.

 Here are some examples from our own social media pages:

 All of these social media graphic designs are simple enough for you to create in a few minutes and share quickly and they won’t require any intensive graphic design resources.

 Plus, the icon creates a clear and focal point that draws the eye.
 Now compare those examples to this image:

 This one is much more generic, isn’t it?
 Something like this would fade into the noise that is the modern social network.

-But if you’re strapped for design resources and still think using stock photos is your best bet, you can add some originality by using icons to augment photos.
+But if you’re strapped for graphic design resources and still think using stock photos is your best bet, you can add some originality by using icons to augment photos.

 For example, take a look at these social media graphics from Axios: